tomershvueli/homepage/README.md

 ## Configure Homepage
 - 'unlock_pattern' => Choose unlock pattern from [Mousetrap](https://craig.is/killing/mice)
 - 'clock_format' => Choose pattern format from [PHP's date function](http://php.net/manual/en/function.date.php)
+- 'idle_timer' => Set a number of milliseconds here if you'd like to automatically hide the menu after a certain time of inactivity.
+Leave this attribute out entirely if you don't want an idle timer.
 - 'items' => The menu will be in a grid of 3 icons per row on desktop.
 Insert any link you'd like, or {{cur}} for the current URL of the page.
 Choose icons from [Font Awesome](http://fontawesome.io/icons/)

 ### Unsplash Background Images